Ash214/ARIStwohundredfourteen/README.md

 Note: the field ConformityPercentage must be real and lie in the interval [-1 ..
 0 ..
 1].
-Where 1 means a complete synonym for connection, -1 is the complete opposite of 0 is the value of this when the system is not yet known.
-Also provided is null in order to allow the system to reset mistakenly sformirovannye connection.
+Where 1 means a complete synonym for connection, -1 is the complete opposite, 0 is the value of this when the system is not yet known.
+Also provided is null in order to allow the system to reset mistakenly connection.